+2008 2007

-For the year to 30 June 2007 £m % 2006 £m %
+For the year to 30 June £m % £m %

-Programming Transmission and related 1,539 41 1,599 49
+Programming 1,713 40 1,539 41

+Transmission, technology and

-functions 402 11 234 7
+networks 542 13 402 11

-Marketing 734 20 622 19
+Marketing 743 18 734 20

+Subscriber management and supply

-Subscriber management 618 16 468 14
+chain 700 17 618 16

-Administration 443 12 348 11
+Administration 530 12 443 12

-3,736 100 3,271 100
+4,228 100 3,736 100

-Within programming expense, Sky Sports channels' programming costs increased by 10% to £842 million in the 2007 fiscal year.
-This was a result of an increased level of live coverage, the occurrence of the biennial Ryder Cup and the Cricket World Cup in the 2007 fiscal year and a wider coverage of county and international cricket following the addition of the new England Cricket Board contract.
-Sky Movies channels' programming costs decreased by 8% to £285 million in the 2007 fiscal year reflecting savings generated from contract renewals and a £10 million foreign exchange benefit resulting from a more favourable average exchange rate at which US dollars were purchased.
-News and entertainment programming costs decreased by 8% to £184 million in the 2007 fiscal year, primarily due to a play out of older stock in the 2006 fiscal year.
+Within programming expense, Sky Sports channels' programming costs increased by 10% to £929 million in the 2008 fiscal year.
+This was principally a result of the new PL agreement for the 2007/08 to 2009/10 seasons.
+The annual cost of the PL rights is fixed over the three year period of the contract.
+Sky Movies channels' programming costs of £281 million decreased by £4 million on the prior year due mainly to foreign exchange benefits on US dollar purchases.
+News and entertainment programming costs increased by 11% to £205 million in the 2008 fiscal year, primarily due to continued investment in programming for Sky1.

-Included within programming expense for the 2007 fiscal year are third party channel costs, which include our costs in relation to the distribution agreements for the Sky Distributed Channels.
-Third party channel costs decreased by 29% to £228 million in the 2007 fiscal year.
-The cost increase resulting from the 5% increase in the average number of DTH subscribers was more than offset by savings generated from the renewal of some of our channel distribution contracts on improved terms during the 2007 fiscal period.
+Included within programming expense for the current year are third party channel costs, which include our costs in relation to the distribution agreements for the Sky Distributed Channels.
+Third party channel costs increased by £70 million to £298 million in the 2008 fiscal year.
+This increase was a result of a non-recurring £65 million receipt in the 2007 fiscal year, arising from certain contractual rights under one of the Group's channel distribution agreements, additional costs including an increase in payments made to Setanta Sports Sarl to include their Premier League games and other content in commercial subscriptions and a 5% increase in the average number of DTH customers.
+The increase in costs during the 2008 fiscal year was partially offset by savings generated from the renewal of some of our channel distribution contracts on improved terms.